MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/ksetup-addkdc.md

 Adds a Key Distribution Center (KDC) address for the given Kerberos realm.
-For examples of how this command can be used, see [Examples](#BKMK_Examples).

 ## Syntax